unordinaryhobbies/Crawl_Rylsky_Images/README.md

 # Crawl
-Program that scrap photos of nude art
+Program that scrap photos of nude art from rylsky